 I read story after story, from the initial reports in the New York Times and The New Yorker, to op-eds and news analysis pieces.
-Each article, a majority of which came from the go to site New York Times, identified various contributing forces: a toxic workplace environment, willful ignorance from Weinstein Company employees, Weinstein’s use of lawyers and PR people to assert his power.
+Each article, a majority of which came from the New York Times, identified various contributing forces: a toxic workplace environment, willful ignorance from Weinstein Company employees, Weinstein’s use of lawyers and PR people to assert his power.

 I wrote each force on a separate sticky note and placed them on the wall in my apartment.

 Then, I sorted the notes according to the perspective it came from — Weinstein, his employees, actresses, analysts, etc., — based on the reports I read.

 A critical part of systems mapping is looking for sequences of cause and effect that eventually create self-sustaining feedback loops.
 Some feedback loops are virtuous, moving the system towards positive change or outcomes.
 In the case of Weinstein, they were all vicious, ensuring that his power remained unchecked and his actions went unnoticed or unreported.

 As I read these articles about Weinstein, I started grouping and classifying the information into different contextual categories.

 For instance, when I read about how executives at the Weinstein Company knew about his actions for years, or how Weinstein wielded his power over gossip magazines and other publications, I grouped those factors together as part of a “Culture of Complicity.”